ox-it/mobileoxford-sencha2/README.md

 This will install coffee script globally.

+## Running / compiling the app

+You need to install CoffeeScript first (via Node Package Manager, which means that you also need to install Node.js first).

+While developing, you can run the following command inside the src/ folder:

+    coffee --bare --lint -o js/ -cw coffee/

+--bare: removes the function safety wrapper
+--lint: uses jslint (you need to install jslint separately)
+-o: output in the js/ folder
+-c: compile
+-w watch the coffee/ folder

 ### Sencha touch 2 library

 Download and extract the sencha touch 2 library to a folder of your choice.